roydonauyr/CZ4031-Advanced-Database-Project-1/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/roydonauyr/CZ4031-Advanced-Database-Project-1)

-The aim of this project is to implement a B+ Tree in C++ which supports searching (both search query and range queries), insertion and deletion operations.
+The aim of this project is to implement a B+ Tree in C++ which supports searching (both search and range queries), insertion and deletion operations.

 Our implementation consists of the following classes:
 1. BlockManager: Manages the creation and deletion of new blocks.
 Handles all the logic